scholarslab/GenericXmlImporter/README.md

 of the plugin.
 Use "%1$s", "%2$s", "%3$s", without escape, for the file input, the stylesheet, and the output.

-Examples for Debian / Ubuntu / Mint:
+Examples for Debian / Ubuntu / Mint (Debian 6 for the first command, Debian 8 for the second one), with the package "SaxonB" or "libsaxonhe-java":
 ```
 saxonb-xslt -ext:on -versionmsg:off -s:%1$s -xsl:%2$s -o:%3$s
 CLASSPATH=/usr/share/java/Saxon-HE.jar java net.sf.saxon.Transform -ext:on -versionmsg:off -s:%1$s -xsl:%2$s -o:%3$s